guettli/programming-guidelines/README.md

 This blog from [Google Testing Blog "Hermetic Servers"](https://testing.googleblog.com/2012/10/hermetic-servers.html) explains it in depth: End-to-End tests are fastesr and less flaky if the run a single server (maybe via localhost).

+### Unit-Tests may use the ORM.

+Imagine you use a framework which provides you a nice ORM to create, read, update and delete your data.

+Now you write some backend-methods on top of this ORM.

+And on top of your methods you might provide an HTTP API.

+Imagine you have a class `Ticket` which has a method called `resolve()`.
+Of course this method uses the ORM.

+You want to write a unit-test for this method.

+A purist argue: I only want to unit-test the method, I must not use the ORM since blablabla.

+I understand what the purist wants.
+But I want to get things done.
+I want to make customers happy, not unit-test purists.

+For me it is 100% ok if unit-tests use ORM.

 ### Is config code or data?